 When a TLI test results comes back

-A cTLI test value less than 2.5ug/L is the current “gold standard” for a diagnosis of EPI.
-However, there is an “equivocal” range between 2.6 and 5.6 ug/L in which the ability of the test to confirm or rule out EPI is less certain.
-While dogs with cTLI values in this “equivocal” range do not meet the criteria for a diagnosis of EPI, some (especially at the low end of the range) may still benefit from pancreatic enzyme supplementation.
+But even with this revision, the While dogs with cTLI values that do not meet the criteria for a diagnosis of EPI, some (especially at the low end of the range) may still benefit from pancreatic enzyme supplementation.
 There are at least three potential explanations for this observation.

 · A second cause of variation is the inherent limits of precision of the cTLI test itself (or any similar laboratory test) – if you test the same sample repeatedly on the same day or different days you will not get exactly the same result.
 Again, this unavoidable variation usually is of no clinical significance – the results always indicate EPI (or normal).
 However, when the result is at the upper level of the diagnostically low range or the lower end of the equivocal range, there is inherent uncertainty.
-This means that a dog with a cTLI value of 3.2 may not be that different from one with a cTLI of 2.4 and may still have a severe enough deficiency in pancreatic enzyme production to warrant enzyme supplementation.
-Veterinarians often consult with us regarding management of these patients, and we make individualized recommendations based upon all the clinical information available.
+This means that a dog with a slightly higher cTLI value than a confirmed EPI value may not be that different from one with a cTLI of just under the confirmed EPI value and may still have a severe enough deficiency in pancreatic enzyme production to warrant enzyme supplementation.
+Veterinarians often consult with laboratories/or vet researchers regarding management of these patients, and we make individualized recommendations based upon all the clinical information available.

 If your dog’s health has improved with the addition of pancreatic enzymes, it may be prudent to continue this therapy.